Voluntary Disclosure Agreement (Publication 178)

 To apply for participation in the In-State Voluntary Disclosure Program:

 During the username and password registration, you will be prompted to request a security code.
-The security code will be mailed to you at the mailing address provided within seven to ten (7-10) business days.
-Once you receive your security code you will return to the CDTFA website and complete the steps above to access your account.
-If you have not received your security code by the time your return or payment is due, you can use your Limited Access Code to file your return and pay the amount due.
+We will mail the security code to you at the mailing address on record within 7-10 business days.
+Once you receive your security code, you will return to our Online Services webpage and complete the process to gain access.
+For more information about the online services we offer, see Video Resources and Tutorials.

-Payment may be made online at the time of filing or a check can be mailed with your account number and the period being paid in the memo line.
-A printable voucher is available for prepayments made by check, using the Limited Access Functions.
+You may make a payment online when you file, or you can mail a check with your account number and the period being paid in the memo line.
+A printable voucher is available for prepayments made by check using the Express Login option.
+For additional payment information, visit our Make a Payment page.

-To seek relief of penalty, a written request which sets forth the facts regarding why the late filing or late payment occurred must be made and signed under penalty of perjury.
+To request relief of penalty, you must write and sign under penalty of perjury a request which sets forth the facts regarding why the late filing or late payment occurred.